This article has been updated from its original version published in October 2016.

-“Publicly available” means that the information is visible to anyone who finds it.
-For example, a company’s homepage is publicly available; their employee-only documents are not.
+“Publicly available” describes information visible to anyone online.
+For example, a company’s homepage is publicly available; their internal documents are not.

 When a post is deleted, or the owner changes its visibility to private, it is no longer publicly available.
 This is true even if the user’s account remains active and open to the public.
 Similarly, if a user hides their account or makes it private, their posts stop being publicly available.

 When a public post is modified, only the modified version of the post is publicly available.
 There is essentially no difference between editing a post, or deleting and re-creating the post.
 As a result, users maintain the right to keep their public information accurate and up to date.

 Some location-based search engines have large data warehouses that contain historical social media data.
 These search engines have the ability to retrieve many years worth of posts, whether these posts are still publicly available or not.
 This means they may not respect modifications to posts, instead showing the content of a post when it was originally retrieved.